 The volume of debt contained within the height and breadth of the recent residential bubble offers a strong degree of confidence to suggest that Australia will experience a severe economic recession within two years of the graph retreating back below the 19% bubble line.

-Kavanagh received copious but tragically brief assistance from the Tony O'Brien, whose landmark study “Land Monopoly and Income Polarisation in Australia 1950 to 2000” (Progress, September-October 2001) was published six months before his untimely death.
+Kavanagh received copious but tragically brief assistance from the late Tony O'Brien, whose landmark study “Land Monopoly and Income Polarisation in Australia 1950 to 2000” (Progress, September-October 2001) was published six months before his untimely death.

 The late Philip Day, LLB DipTCP PhD, was the principal author of the LVRG's submission to the 1996 National Tax Reform Summit.
 In 1997/98, the LVRG sponsored the “National Tax Reform Challenge”, offering a prize for the best attempted refutation of that submission.
 Among the unsuccessful contestants was Gavin R. Putland, who, like Hutchinson, came to the study of economics from an engineering background.
 Putland was hired by Prosper Australia in 2003.
 As Communications Officer and later as Research Officer, he was the author of numerous submissions, “talking points” and “working papers”.
 In 2008 he officially assumed the LVRG directorship, which was merged with his role as Research Officer, thus formalizing the arrangement that the LVRG is the research arm of Prosper Australia, and making the LVRG directorship, for the first time, a paid position.
-His early priorities include raising the profile of the LVRG (especially as regards its forecasting of the present economic crisis) and identifying further land-based statistics that can serve as “barometers” of the wider economy.
+His early priorities included raising the profile of the LVRG (especially as regards its forecasting of the present economic crisis) and identifying further land-based statistics that can serve as “barometers” of the wider economy.

 Although our subject, like any economic subject, is liable to provoke political debate, we are non-partisan.
 While recent anecdotal experience suggests that site-value rating has more support in the Liberal Party and the Greens than in the Labor Party, there is no apparent ideological reason why that should be the case.
 For many years we counted as our Joint Patrons the late Clyde Cameron AO, Minister for Labour under Whitlam, and the late Sir Allen Fairhall, a long-serving Minister under Menzies and Holt.
 The reasons for this “patronage” will be apparent from Cameron's speech How Labor lost its way, and Fairhall's book Towards a New Society, both of which are available from the Prosper Australia Bookshop.